 Please visit our Student experiences page to view videos of students talking about their experiences on work placements.

-The Careers Service provides useful information for those thinking of working abroad.
-To find out about the job markets, typical employers and vacancy sources as well as work experience and further study possibilities in more than 50 countries all over the world, please visit the Careers and Employablitiy Centre's, working abroad pages.
+The Employability and Careers Centre provides useful information for those thinking of working abroad.
+To find out about the job markets, typical employers and vacancy sources as well as work experience and further study possibilities in more than 50 countries all over the world, please visit the Employability and Careers Centre's, working abroad pages.

 If you have secured a work placement outside of Europe for your Professional Training Year please use the link below to complete the registration form.
 It should take you no more than 5 minutes and it is to ensure that should there be an emergency situation in the country where you are undertaking your placement, that we can make contact with you as quickly as possible.
 This is a requirement of you being allowed to undertake your placement abroad.

 Apply through the application portal.
 Please register with your Surrey email as not all other email accounts work.
 Please continue to use Chrome or Firefox to make your application.

 You will also be required to attend a compulsory pre-departure on Monday 20th May 2019, 12-4pm.

 PTY International Travel Bursary